susanBuck/notes/05_Laravel/10_Databases_Eloquent_ORM.md

 In terms of databases, here's the groundwork we've covered so far...

-+ Created a local MySQL database.
++ Created a MySQL database.
 + Configured Laravel so it could talk to the database.
 + Used Migrations and the Schema component to build a table in the database.